 Believe it or not, subway trains run on a timetable.
-Find scheduled arrivals and departures for each line on the MTA’s website [PDF].
-Free apps like Transit and Google Maps use the schedules as well.
+You can find scheduled arrivals and departures for each line on the MTA’s website [PDF] and on free apps like Transit and Google Maps, which use the schedules as well.
 Given the complexity of the City’s transit system and the many variables involved, trains can and often do deviate from their schedules (just ask any New Yorker).
-Real-time train arrival info is available for the 1, 2, 3, 4, 5, 6, L and 42nd Street Shuttle trains, along with the Staten Island Railway.
+Due to recent upgrades, real-time train arrival info is now available for the 1, 2, 3, 4, 5, 6, C, E, G, L, R and 42nd Street Shuttle trains, along with the Staten Island Railway.
 You can access this info on the MTA’s free Subway Time app, and also view arrival times on countdown clocks in stations along those routes (the 7 is next in line for this service).
-As well, certain stations have been outfitted with touchscreen kiosks that are meant to show scheduled times of arriving trains, though those are more useful for their interactive route planners.
+Certain stations also have been outfitted with touchscreen kiosks that show scheduled times of arriving trains and have interactive route planners.

 5. Estimate travel times.

 The subway is frequently the quickest way between points A and B in NYC.
 If you need to estimate how long a trip might take, a good rule of thumb is an average of two minutes of travel time per station.
 So if you’re wondering how long your ride will be, look at a subway map, count the stops to your destination and multiply that number by two: traveling two stops equals four minutes, four stops means eight minutes and so on.
 Expect express stops to take a bit longer than that.
 Of course, waiting time is another story, and an unscheduled train delay can change things in a New York minute.